zpirit/react-todo-list-utplassering/README.md

 ### Setup

  - Clone project repo.
  - Install [Node](https://nodejs.org/en/download/), preferably on linux/mac or wsl.
+Start git bash if you are using windows.
  - Then run  `npm install`.
  - Then run `npm start` to compile your js and scss